ahmedabuamra/MinesweeperGame/README.md

 Example:

-  A B C D E F G H
+..A B C D E F G H

 A # # # # # # # #